dustywhite7/Econ8310/SlidesCode/2 - VAR.md

 So what does all this mean?
 - SUR models relax the assumption that each regression is uncorrelated with the others
+	- No longer modeling a bunch of separate time series
 - Allows us to use some of our dependent variables in the $X$ matrices for other regressions
-	- This will in turn allow us to model simultaneous time series, where the errors across the series will certainly be correlated
+	- Allow us to model simultaneous time series, where the errors across the series will be correlated

 ---